Priyanka7751/HR-Analytics-Analyzing-Employee-Exit-Trends-and-Retention-Factors/README.md

 # 🧑‍💼 Employee Exit Survey Analysis (Excel + Power BI)

-## 📊 Overview
+## 📊 Business Context

-This project focuses on analyzing employee attrition patterns using an Employee Exit Survey dataset.
-The objective is to identify key factors contributing to attrition and provide actionable insights for HR and organizational decision-makers.
+This dataset is provided by the Government of Queensland, Australia – Department of Education, Training, and Employment (DETE).
+It contains responses from exit surveys conducted with employees who resigned or retired from the Department.

+---

+## Objectives

+- Identify key factors contributing to employee turnover
+- Evaluate workplace satisfaction and morale
+- Analyze perceptions of management support and work-life balance
+- Assess the impact of stress, workload, and development opportunities
+- Explore demographic trends related to employee exits
+- Provide actionable insights to improve employee experience and reduce attrition

 - 🔧 **Data Cleaning Tool**: Microsoft Excel
 - 📈 **Visualization Tool**: Power BI